 If there's a will

 The executor must apply to the minister to have the will approved.
 If the executor can't do this, a near relative or other person must do it.
-This is the official confirmation that the will meets the formal requirements of the Indian Act.
-It also confirms that the person named as executor (or the substitute) is the proper person to settle the estate.
+This is the official confirmation the will meets the formal requirements of the Indian Act.
+It also confirms the person named as executor (or the substitute) is the proper person to settle the estate.

 If there's no will